KtQiu/PythonCodes/Tensorflow/MNIST_softmax2.0/README.md

-These files are the updated codes about MNIST in convolutional nerual networks.\n The accuracy is about 99.24%.
+## These files are the updated codes about MNIST in convolutional nerual networks.
+  * The accuracy is about 99.24%.